Cleveland Clinic logo

 A note from Cleveland Clinic

 Usually, when we hear the word “benign,” we think “harmless.”
 But it’s not so simple with ameloblastoma.
-These tumors can damage your jaw and facial structures without treatment.
-Still, keep in mind that there are treatments that can keep these growths in check.
-Ask your provider about the type of surgery they recommend based on your tumor type and health.
-They’re your best resource for explaining the best treatments available to get rid of the tumor while sparing as much healthy tissue in your jaw as possible.
+Left untreated, these tumors can damage your face and jaw.
+The good news is that there are treatments that can keep these growths in check.
+Ask your healthcare provider about the type of surgery that’s best.
+They can explain which options are most likely to get rid of the tumor while preserving as much healthy tissue as possible.

 Learn more about the Health Library and our editorial process.